view of lake dobbiaco in dolomites italy

 Midrange | Hotel Hell – great spa and ski hotel for families

-There’s an aroma therapy room, a Finnish sauna, a steam bath, and a whirlpool in Hell.
-The hotel Hell, of course.
-Adjacent to the hotel is a large aquatic centre “Mar Dolomit” which will be fun for both the big and tiny guests – the access is free to the guests of Hotel Hell.
-And children can learn to ski right next to the hotel garden on a practice slope.
+There’s an aroma therapy room, a Finnish sauna, a steam bath, and a whirlpool in Hotel Hell.
+Adjacent to the hotel is a large aquatic centre “Mar Dolomit” which will be fun for both the big and tiny guests.

 To see prices and reviews, check booking.com